TheReportOfTheWeek: Early life

+Career

-YouTube
+YouTube videos

 Establishing his YouTube channel in 2011, Jurasek's initial focus was on a series of energy drink reviews known as Energy Crisis.
 He has since diversified to include a food review series, Running on Empty, which focuses on fast food and frozen ready-made meals.
 A third unnamed series focuses on reviewing specialty drinks.
-As of October 2024, Jurasek's YouTube channel, TheReportOfTheWeek, had over 2.8 million subscribers and more than 300 million views.
+As of February 2026, Jurasek's YouTube channel, TheReportOfTheWeek, had over 2.95 million subscribers and more than 346 million views.

 Regarding the type of food items featured in his reviews, he has stated: "Is every average American going to be eating a steak dinner every night?
 No. Fast food, though, well, there's usually a McDonald's every half-mile ...
 I want to be applicable to the largest number of people."

 Jurasek's trademarks are speaking in what New York magazine calls an "old-time radio" voice and appearing in vintage suits, which he wears as his everyday clothing.

-Radio
+Radio work

-Jurasek also hosts a weekly shortwave radio program, VORW Radio International, which features commentary and listener-requested music.
+Jurasek hosts a weekly shortwave radio program, VORW Radio International, which features commentary and listener-requested music.
 The program has been transmitted primarily by WBCQ, WWCR, and WRMI.
 In early 2022, VORW Radio International expanded with a weekly radio airing for shortwave listeners in Europe.

-As of February 2019, Jurasek also began uploading regular podcasts, recorded shortwave shows, and live streams to YouTube via his channel VORW Podcast, which had accumulated over 98,700 subscribers and 2.8 million views as of May 31, 2025.
+As of February 2019, Jurasek also began uploading regular podcasts, recorded shortwave shows, and live streams to YouTube via his channel VORW Podcast, which had accumulated over 103,000 subscribers and 3,1 million views as of September 27, 2026.